naikai/naikai.github.io/README.md

-# David Molik github website: status-five.github.io
+# github website: status-five.github.io
+Under Construction (seriously though)
 ## Design Philosophy
 I wanted to make a Github website that was an extension of Github more than it was a separate entity, however, I wanted to do this without the use of Iframes.
 ## Working Bits